junguler/m3u-radio-music-playlists/README.md

 <br>

 ### What are these genres names even mean?
-you might not know what every genre name means, i'm the same, so you can eaither search for it online or as an alternative see my [repo](https://github.com/junguler/music_genres_explained) that has explanations about almost every music genres you see here
+you might not know what every genre name means, i'm the same, so you can either search for it online or as an alternative see my [repo](https://github.com/junguler/music_genres_explained) that has explanations about almost every music genres you see here

 <br>